Somali shilling: Pre-civil war

-Unregulation
+Deregulation

 Following the breakdown in central authority that accompanied the civil war beginning in the early 1990s, the value of the Somali shilling plunged.
 The Central Bank of Somalia, the nation's monetary authority, also shut down operations.
 Rival producers of the local currency, including autonomous regional entities such as the Puntland territory, subsequently emerged.
 These currencies included the Na shilling, which failed to gain widespread acceptance, and the Balweyn I and II, forgeries of pre-1991 bank notes.
 Competition for seigniorage drove the value down to about $0.04 per ShSo (1000) note, approximately the commodity cost.
 Consumers also refused to accept bills larger than the 1991 denominations, which helped to stop devaluation from spiraling further upwards.
 The pre-1991 notes and subsequent forgeries were treated as the same currency.
 It took large bundles to make cash purchases, and the United States dollar was often used for larger transactions.

 Regulation

 In the late 2000s, Somalia's newly established Transitional Federal Government revived the defunct Central Bank of Somalia.
 The monetary authority assumed the task of both formulating and implementing monetary policy.
 Owing to a lack of confidence in the Somali shilling, the U.S. dollar was widely accepted as a medium of exchange alongside the Somali shilling.
 Dollarization notwithstanding, the large issuance of the Somali shilling increasingly fueled price hikes, especially for low-value transactions.
 The new Central Bank of Somalia expects this inflationary environment to come to an end as soon as the Central Bank assumes full control of monetary policy and replaces the presently circulating currency introduced by the private sector.

 With a significant improvement in local security, Somali expatriates began returning to the country for investment opportunities.
 Coupled with modest foreign investment, the inflow of funds helped the Somali shilling increase considerably in value.
 By March 2014, the currency had appreciated by almost 60% against the U.S. dollar over the previous 12 months.
 The Somali shilling was the strongest among the 175 global currencies traded by Bloomberg, rising close to 50 percentage points higher than the next most robust global currency over the same period.

 The United States dollar is still the main currency used in Somalia, with it being most prolific in electronic payments using SMS like EVC Plus.

+In April 2026, led by a small initial group of traders in the capital Mogadishu, many businesses and shops stopped accepting shillings due to them being in very poor quality due to their age.
+This led to an immediate rise in prices in everyday expenses, such as groceries, medicines and public transport.
+Many people adopted mobile phone payments as a replacement.